-The Fostering Network is calling on all governments of the UK to enable children and young people who move within, or out of, the care system to be able to maintain their most important relationships.
+The Fostering Network is calling on everyone - including governments, social work professionals, fostering services, foster carers and adopters - who plays a part in enabling children and young people to move within, or out of, the care system to be able to maintain their most important relationships.

 This is the message behind our campaign, Keep Connected: Maintaining Relationships When Moving On.

 The relationship between fostered children and their former foster carers is increasingly being recognised as extremely important to the development and wellbeing of the child.